thephpleague/url/4.0/components/userinfo.md

 $url->userInfo->getPass(); //returns 'doe'
 ~~~

-To get access to the component class you can use the magic `__get` method:
+To get access to the component classes you can use the magic `__get` method:

 ~~~php
 use League\Url\UserInfo;